7.9 Total Score

 - User manual

-Another useful feature that it has would be the onboard memory which allows users to store up to five ready-to-play profiles.
+Another useful feature that it has would be the onboard memory, which allows users to store up to five ready-to-play profiles.
 Profiles can be changed easily via the click of a button found beneath the mouse.
-This function will benefit professional gamers who prefer to bring their mice along for use in competitions without needing to constantly tweak their favored settings.
+This function will benefit professional gamers who prefer to bring their mice along for use in competitions without needing to tweak their favored settings always.

-For those who enjoy a wide and colorful array of LED lighting on their mouse, the G9x provides a custom-color LED display which lights up to show its sensitivity and profile settings.
+For those who enjoy a full and colorful array of LED lighting on their mouse, the G9x provides a custom-color LED display that lights up to show its sensitivity and profile settings.

-I was happy with the scroll wheel which gave a satisfying click every time I turned the wheel.
-The apparent sound of the clicks along with their sufficient resistance were useful in preventing the accidental wheel spinning which could in most cases cause unintended weapon switching.
+I was happy with the scroll wheel, which gave a satisfying click every time I turned the wheel.
+The clear sound of the clicks, along with their sufficient resistance, was useful in preventing the accidental wheel spinning, which could, in most cases, cause unintended weapon switching.
 Although this might seem nothing extraordinary and can be found in many of the newer mice models, some of them are still unable to get the level of resistance in the scroll wheel right.
 This particular mouse does it excellently.

-This mouse offers laser precision technology which can be adjusted anywhere from 200 dpi to 5000 dpi.
+This mouse offers laser precision technology, which can be adjusted anywhere from 200 dpi to 5000 dpi.
 Since it uses laser technology, the G9x laser mouse fares well on all types of surfaces, including reflective ones.
-Even so, it is advisable for gamers to use a reliable mousepad for smoother and faster movement.
+Even so, gamers should use a reliable mousepad for smoother and faster movement.
 With the in-game sensitivity switch provided for just below the left mouse button, it is now easier than ever to change the sensitivity of the mouse to suit any games on the fly.
-FPS players will find this feature more beneficial than others especially when required to constantly switch from long-range sniping to close range combat.
+FPS players will find this feature more beneficial than others, especially when required to switch from long-range sniping to close-range combat always.

-At first glance, I honestly didn’t really like the shape of this particular mouse at all.
+At first glance, I honestly didn’t like the shape of this particular mouse at all.
 Initially, it appeared rather bulky with its left side grip protruding slightly, making it look slightly deformed.
-After a couple of hours of usage however, I finally understood Logitech’s logic in the design.
-The G9x’s ergonomics are excellent in its placement of buttons and it provides a comfortable grip whether you are utilizing the Wide Load Grip or the Precision grip.
+Following a few hours of usage, I finally understood Logitech’s logic in the design.
+The G9x’s ergonomics are excellent in its placement of buttons, and it provides a comfortable grip whether you are utilizing the Wide Load Grip or the Precision grip.

 Price and Comparison

 Like most Logitech mice, it comes with a 3-year limited hardware warranty.
-Considering Logitech’s record of building solid quality mice, I really don’t see this 3-year limited hardware warranty being used any time soon.
+Considering Logitech’s record of building stable quality mice, I don’t see this 3-year limited hardware warranty being used any time soon.

-I have been testing this mice for over 6 months now.
-The build quality is still solid and the clicks produced by the right and left mouse buttons still sound as satisfying as ever.
-It’s unfortunate that this mouse doesn’t have a left hander version however.
-Its designs are clearly non-ambidextrous.
-For those looking for a good ambidextrous mouse, we highly recommend either the Razer Deathadder or the SteelSeries Kinzu Optical.
-I’ve tried the G9x on a variety of games, to name a few Call of Duty Black Ops 2, Diablo 3, Metro Last Light and Starcraft 2 and its performance is top-notch.
+I have been testing this mouse for over six months now.
+The build quality is still stable, and the clicks produced by the right and left mouse buttons even sound as satisfying as ever.
+Unfortunately, this mouse doesn’t have a left-hander version, however.
+Its designs are non-ambidextrous.
+For those looking for an excellent ambidextrous mouse, we highly recommend either the Razer Deathadder or the SteelSeries Kinzu Optical.
+I’ve tried the G9x on a variety of games, to name a few Call of Duty Black Ops 2, Diablo 3, Metro Last Light, and Starcraft 2, and its performance is top-notch.

-I have also tested this mouse for general surfing and work but there isn’t much additional advantage over any other cheaper mice available in the market like the Logitech G400.
-On the whole though, it has an extensive level of customization to suit most games and gamers and I would recommend the Logitech G9x to anyone looking for an excellent laser gaming mouse.
+I have also tested this mouse for general surfing and work, but there isn’t much additional advantage over any other cheaper mice available in the market like the Logitech G400.
+On the whole, though, it has a high level of customization to suit most games and gamers, and I would recommend the Logitech G9x to anyone looking for an excellent laser gaming mouse.
 Based on my Logitech G9x review, I’d personally give it a solid rating of 4/5.